PagerDuty Component

 |---|---|---|

-| Incident Alert ID | The ID of the Incident Alert | PT4KHLK |
+| Incident Alert ID | The unique identifier for the incident alert. | PT4KHLK |

-| Incident ID | The ID of the Incident | PT4KHLK |
+| Incident ID | The unique identifier for the incident. | PT4KHLK |

 Example Payload for Get Incident Alert⤓